 Flexibility and accessibility

-In contrast, traditional learning follows a more structured approach, requiring students to attend classes physically at specific locations and times.
-While this can foster a sense of routine and discipline, it may prove challenging for individuals with work or family commitments that conflict with fixed schedules.
-In traditional classrooms, access to learning materials might be limited to class time and location.
-Students may need to rely on physical textbooks or handouts provided during lectures, which could be less accessible outside the classroom.
+In contrast, traditional classroom learning presents limited flexibility.
+It follows a structured approach, requiring students to attend classes physically at specific locations and times.
+While this can foster a sense of routine and discipline, it may be challenging for individuals with work, family, or work schedules.
+In traditional learning, access to learning materials might be limited, and missing a class puts students behind.
+Additionally, this format is less accessible for those far from educational institutions.

 Traditional learning excels in providing direct interaction between students and instructors.
 The physical classroom environment facilitates dynamic discussions, hands-on learning experiences, and instant feedback, fostering a sense of community and enhancing social skills.
-In traditional classrooms, students have direct access to instructors during class time, facilitating real-time discussions and immediate feedback on queries.
-The in-person interaction can foster a stronger connection between students and teachers.
+However, passive lectures or repetitive exercises can disengage students, and larger class sizes result in not all students participating.

 Learning pace and self-discipline